Pevensey: Castle

 In late 1066 the Roman fort at Pevensey was occupied by the Normans; much of the Roman stonework still existing today is due largely to the work of Robert, Count of Mortain (half brother to William), who was granted Pevensey Castle shortly after the Norman Conquest.
 Robert de Mortain used the remains as the base for building his castle, carrying out only minor repairs to the walls forming the outer bailey, and building a new inner bailey at the eastern end.

+At the time of the Domesday survey of 1086, Pevensey was a significant settlement of 110 households and a mill.

 The castle was besieged several times during the 11th–13th centuries.
 An order by Queen Elizabeth I that it be demolished and an attempt at demolition during the Puritan times were both unsuccessful: the order was ignored and only a few stones were removed on the two occasions.
 As late as 1942 small additions were made to the castle for the defence of Britain, when it was used to spot German aircraft during World War II.

 Today the castle is in the upkeep of English Heritage.